 If a wrong username or password is entered, the modal/pop-up will reappear.
-If the credentials prompt is closed or canceled, the browser will return a 401 HTTP status code, and the user will be met with a “401 Authorization Required” message.
+If the credentials prompt is closed or canceled, the browser will return a 401 HTTP status code, and the user will see a “401 Authorization Required” message.

 Alternate Prompts in Different Browsers

-The security prompt might appear slightly different based on the browser you’re using.
+The security prompt may appear slightly different, depending on your browser.
 In Chrome, the modal/pop-up is titled Sign in (as shown above).

 In Mozilla Firefox, it will be an Authentication Required modal/pop-up.

-In Safari, it will be a Log in modal/pop-up.
+In Safari, it will be a Log in to… modal/pop-up.

 How to Change Credentials or Disable Password Protection

-You can change the credentials or disable password protection at any time by going back to the .htpasswd tool in MyKinsta and clicking on the Modify button.
+You can change the credentials or disable password protection anytime by going back to the .htpasswd tool in MyKinsta and clicking on the Modify button.

-If you need to password protect just a portion of your site or even a specific page, check out our in-depth guide on WordPress password protection.
+If you need to password protect just a portion of your site, a specific page, or further customize logins, check out our in-depth guide on WordPress password protection.

 You can also open a new chat with our Support team if you need additional help.
 We’re here to help.